 Internet gives everyone access to wealth of information about every attraction and point of interest imaginable.
 There are numerous websites that specialize in collecting, curating and rating them.
 Furkot indexes various Internet resources to show you what attractions are available around your route.
 When planing your trip you can use the Sleep , Eat and Find drawers to add points of interest to your itinerary.

-Below you will find a list of categories and subcategories that Furkot uses to organize places and attractions.
-The content comes from websites that Furkot partners with.
-If you know of any that is not yet on our list make sure to let us know.
+Below you will find a list of categories and subcategories that Furkot uses to organize places and attractions in the Find drawer.
+The content comes from the websites that Furkot partners with.
+If you know of any that are not yet on our list, make sure to let us know.

 Adding attractions to your trip is easy.
-The Sleep contains all kinds of lodging accommodations, the Eat drawer shows practicalities like restaurants and filling stations, while the Find drawer comprises of the bona-fide attractions making the trip enjoyable and fun.
-Furkot displays the list of places both in the list and on the map.
-You can click on the map icon, or you can select the attraction from the list to add it to your trip.
+The Sleep contains all kinds of lodging accommodations, the Eat drawer shows practicalities like restaurants and filling stations, while the Find drawer covers bona-fide attractions making the trip enjoyable and fun.
+Furkot displays places both in the list and on the map.
+You can click on the icon on the map, or you can select the attraction from the list to add it to your trip.

 Each category comprises several subcategories that you can use to further narrow down or expand your search.
 You can select multiple categories and subcategories.
 So you can look for jeeping roads and motorcycle rides at the same time.